syldium/Thimble/README.md

 Type `/th join <arena>` to join an arena.
 The game will start automatically when there are enough players.

+### Signs

+Every player who has the relevant permissions can create clickable signs as an alternative to player commands.
+Place a sign and write on the first line *[Thimble]* or *[DéÀCoudre]* (case-insensitive).
+On the next line:

+- the name of an arena to join
+- *block* to op the block selection inventory
+- *leave* to leave any arena

+Note: once the sign is created, its content is no longer used, you can replace it with commands such as `/setblock` and keep the original behavior!

 ### PlaceholderAPI

 This plugin automatically registers placeholders if PlaceholderAPI is installed.